 To ensure the legal accuracy we have used the help of our partner organization, the Lexial Advocaten

 “Studio space is available for artists, photographers and designers” says the add posted by Gallery Gabrichidze at various advertising boards.
 On a first glance in looks like a regular commercial add.

 However artists, critics and journalist who responded, soon found themselves involved in the cultural project of the international significance.
-Our gallery has offered global artistic community an opportunity to create the artwork in the supporting gallery environment and to find new friends in Brussels artistic community.
+Our gallery has offered global artistic community an opportunity to create the new artwork in the supporting gallery environment and to find new friends in Brussels artistic community.

 What "Universal language" is about?
 Gallery Gabrichidze invites creative foreigners and members of local community (both Flemish and French speaking) to communicate using universal language of art.
 New artworks will be created in the gallery space during the opening hours, allowing visitors to make a suggestion.
 Performance rehearsal will be held at the public areas of the gallery.
 The concepts and sketches will be created right at the face of the public.
-Both visitors and artists not have a great opportunity not only to share their vision, but also to participate into the process of creation talking one great step toward better understanding.
+Both visitors and artists will have a great opportunity not only to share their vision, but also to share the process of creation talking one great step toward better understanding.